-A good chair is about more than just feeling good when you sit down.
+A good gaming seat is about more than just feeling good when you sit down.
 According to Dr. James Goh, Professor at the NUS Department of Biomedical Engineering, your chair needs to be able to ensure the proper alignment of your spine and hips.
-As a member of our Ergonomic Advisory Board, he’s worked with our engineers to ensure that the Secretlab TITAN Evo 2022 does exactly that.
+As a member of our Ergonomic Advisory Board, he’s worked with our engineers to ensure that the Secretlab TITAN Evo gaming chair does exactly that.

 Biomedical engineering sounds complicated.
 What is it exactly?